Milperra massacre: Battle

-Once the first shot was fired, it evolved into a series of bashings and kickings with sporadic gunfire.
-Bandido member Gregory "Shadow" Campbell was shot in the throat by a shotgun and died instantly.
-Because of the number of charges this man's brother was charged with the murder.
-Bandidos vice president Mario "Chopper" Cianter was shot twice in the chest with a shotgun and died instantly.
+The patrons inside the Viking Tavern remained ignorant about what was happening as they watched The Blues Brothers film on the bar's television until the Comanchero Kevork "Kraut" Tomasian, stumbled in with his left arm almost severed into two because of a shotgun blast.
 After realising he'd been caught off guard and not having had the chance to set up a formal battle plan, Jock Ross ran from the back of the tavern holding a machete in one hand and a pick handle in the other.
-Almost immediately he was hit in the foot by shotgun pellets.
+Almost immediately, he was hit in the foot by shotgun pellets.
 Staggering on, he was hit again in the head and chest and collapsed.
+Spencer did not take part in the battle and instead cowered in fear inside of his car despite having a gun on him, a decision that led his men to label him a coward.

-Police responded after receiving reports that a man had gone berserk with a rifle at the Viking Tavern in Milperra and that shots had been fired.
-The fighting continued for at least 10 minutes, while police helicopters circled overhead, with members of the public fleeing to the tavern and nearby properties as soon as the shooting started.
+Police responded after receiving reports that a man had gone berserk with a rifle at the Viking Tavern in Milperra, and that shots had been fired.
+The fighting continued for at least ten minutes while police helicopters circled overhead, with members of the public fleeing to the tavern and nearby properties as soon as the shooting started.
 The first of more than 200 police arrived 15 minutes after the fighting ended and cordoned off the area.
-Two Comancheros had died from shotgun wounds, another two Comancheros died after being shot with a Rossi .357 Magnum rifle, two Bandidos died from shotgun wounds and a 14-year-old bystander, Leanne Walters, also died after being hit in the face by a stray .357 bullet.
+Two Comancheros had died from shotgun wounds, another two Comancheros died after being shot with a Rossi .357 Magnum rifle, two Bandidos died from shotgun wounds, and a 14-year-old bystander, Leanne Walters, also died after being hit in the face by a stray .357 bullet.
 A further 28 people were wounded with 20 requiring hospitalisation.